Bhavyasree999/Admin-Dashboard/README.md

 ## Drawbacks / Limitations

 - Only admin login available (no signup).
-- Charts refresh on page load, not real-time.
 - Exporting and advanced filtering not implemented yet.

 ---